Activity measures of dynamical systems over non-archimedean fields: Potential theory over smooth strictly -analytic curves

-We call it the \textit{ equilibrium measure} of $E$ with respect to the point $\zeta$.
+We call $\mu_E$ the \textit{equilibrium measure} of $E$ with respect to the point $\zeta$.
 The potential function $u_{\zeta, \mu_E}$ is also denoted by $u_{\zeta,E}$.
-This of course depends on the point $\zeta$, but we omit it since we don't have to care about this point from the fact below:
+It might depend on the point $\zeta$, but actually, we have the following fact:

 \begin{prop} \textit{ If the compact set $E$ is of capacity $0$ with respect to some point $\zeta$, i.e.\ $C(E;\zeta)=0$, then it is of capacity $0$ with respect to any point $\zeta'$.} \end{prop}